Top tips:

 - Do not use AFP alone for surveillance

-- Automated radiology recall programs are preferred to increase compliance – for Alberta, please see details for these programs in the grey bar.
+- For ultrasound/AFP to be cost-effective, the adherence needs to be ≥34%, and the annual incidence of HCC should be ≥1.5% and ≥0.3% in patients with and without cirrhosis, respectively.
+Automated radiology recall programs are preferred to increase compliance – for Alberta, please see details for these programs in the grey bar.

 - If a biopsy is done, specific stains may help with the diagnosis of HCC.

-- Alpha-fetoprotein (AFP) elevation is not required for diagnosis of HCC (40% of HCC do not make AFP), but it should be ordered if HCC is suspected as it has prognostic properties and is used for liver transplant selection.
+- AFP should be ordered if HCC is suspected as it has prognostic properties and is used to define liver transplant and systemic therapy (e.g. ramucirumab) candidacy.

 Staging and Treatment – the Alberta HCC Algorithm